UserExistsError/webshooter/README.md

 ## Installation
 Requires python3.4+, nodejs, and npm.
 Puppeteer is used for rendering pages and taking screenshots.
 Jinja2 is used for html and javascript templating.

+Get node from here https://nodejs.org/ and extract it.
+Add the bin directory (contains node and npm) to your PATH.

+Install remaining requirements:
 ```
  npm install puppeteer
  pip3 install -r requirements.txt